allenduchaoyuan/test/README.md

 Hi all,

-          The file just a example for that I clone repositort form github server to location and update data to github server.
+          The file just a example for that cloneing repositort form github server to location and update data from location to github server.
           It seems I made it!